yyasuda/P4Runtime-nanoswitch/t3_nanosw03.md

     client.stream_out_q.put(req)
 ```

 The PacketOut() function is very simple: it sets a packet_out header and sends it to the switch.

+#### Ingress processing on the received switch side

-The packet-out processing of nanosw03.p4 has been modified to respond to the added packet_out header, that is, mcat_grp.
+The packet-out processing on nanosw03.p4 had been modified to respond mcat_grp field of this expanded packet_out header.
 It was originally written as follows.
 That is, if it is a Packet-Out (Packets from CPU_PORT), it simply outputs to the specified packet_out.egress_port.

 ```C++